Rastafari: Use of cannabis

 Rastas typically smoke cannabis in the form of a large, hand-rolled cigarette known as a spliff.
 This is often rolled together while a prayer is offered to Jah; the spliff is lit and smoked only when the prayer is completed.
 At other times, cannabis is smoked in a water pipe referred to as a chalice: styles include kutchies, chillums, and steamers.
 The pipe is passed in a counter-clockwise direction around the assembled circle of Rastas.

-There are various options that might explain how cannabis smoking came to be part of Rastafari.
-By the 8th century, Arab traders had introduced cannabis to Central and Southern Africa.
+There are various options that might explain how cannabis entered Rastafari.
 In the 19th century, enslaved Bakongo people arrived in Jamaica, where they established the religion of Kumina.
-In Kumina, cannabis was smoked during religious ceremonies in the belief that it facilitated possession by ancestral spirits.
-The religion was largely practiced in south-east Jamaica's Saint Thomas Parish, where a prominent early Rasta, Leonard Howell, lived while he was developing many of Rastafari's beliefs and practices; it may have been through Kumina that cannabis became part of Rastafari.
+In Kumina, cannabis was smoked to facilitate possession by ancestral spirits.
+It may have been through Kumina that cannabis became part of Rastafari.
 A second possible source was the use of cannabis in Hindu rituals.
-Hindu migrants arrived in Jamaica as indentured servants from British India between 1834 and 1917, and brought cannabis with them.
-A Jamaican Hindu priest, Laloo, was one of Howell's spiritual advisors, and may have influenced his adoption of ganja.
-The adoption of cannabis may also have been influenced by the widespread medicinal and recreational use of cannabis among Afro-Jamaicans in the early 20th century.
+Hindu indentured servants arrived in Jamaica from British India between 1834 and 1917, and brought cannabis with them.
+Cannabis use may also have been influenced by the widespread recreational use of cannabis among Afro-Jamaicans in the early 20th century.
 Early Rastafarians may have taken an element of Jamaican culture which they associated with their peasant past and the rejection of capitalism and sanctified it by according it Biblical correlates.

-In many countries—including Jamaica—cannabis is illegal and by using it, Rastas protest the rules and regulations of Babylon.
+In many countries—including Jamaica—cannabis is illegal and by using it, Rastas protest the laws of Babylon.
 In the United States, for example, thousands of practitioners have been arrested because of their possession of the drug.
-Rastas have also advocated for the legalisation of cannabis in those jurisdictions where it is illegal; in 2015, Jamaica decriminalized personal possession of marijuana up to two ounces and legalized it for medicinal and scientific purposes.
-In 2019, Barbados legalised Rastafari use of cannabis within religious settings and pledged 60 acres of land for Rastafari to grow it.
+Rastas have also advocated for the legalisation of cannabis in those jurisdictions where it is illegal; in 2015, Jamaica decriminalized personal possession of marijuana up to two ounces, and in 2019 Barbados legalised cannabis' use in religious settings.